 - Students must check in both before and after a concert.
-The attending Keller Hall staff person will need to pull the student's record so that the attendance can be recorded. - Students who perform for a Concert Music class must also check with the Keller Hall staff person to make sure they receive credit for attendance that day. - For attendance at authorized off-campus events, if no Keller Hall staff person is present, please have the performer sign a copy of the program so that you can receive credit for attending the performance.
+The attending Keller Hall staff person will need to pull the student's record so that the attendance can be recorded. - Students who perform for a Concert Music class must also check with the Keller Hall staff person to make sure they receive credit for attendance that day. - For attendance at authorized off-campus events, if no Keller Hall staff person is present, please email a scan of the program to the Keller Hall manager.

-I. PIANO PROFICIENCIES
+PIANO PROFICIENCIES